 A standalone UK customs regime will be necessary as from Brexit.
 The UK government's intention is that its new customs legislation will provide continuity for businesses by being mostly based on the EU Customs Code and by keeping the administration of VAT and excise regimes largely the same as at present.
-The legislation will enable the UK to charge its own customs duties on goods (including goods imported from the EU), set quotas, vary the rates of duties, specify when goods are relieved from duties, determine when additional territories may form part of a customs union with the UK, and provide for preferential tariffs, for example in relation to developing countries.
+The legislation enables the UK to charge its own customs duties on goods (including goods imported from the EU), set quotas, vary the rates of duties, specify when goods are relieved from duties, determine when additional territories may form part of a customs union with the UK, and provide for preferential tariffs, for example in relation to developing countries.

-The Customs Bill provides rules for determining the place of origin of chargeable goods.
+The Act provides rules for determining the place of origin of chargeable goods.
 Goods are to be regarded as originating from a country or territory if they are wholly obtained in that country or territory.
 Where goods are obtained in two or more countries or territories, the goods are to be regarded as originating from the last country or territory in which substantial processing of them took place which was economically justified.

 The HMRC Commissioners are required to establish a system enabling traders to apply for rulings by HMRC officers to determine the applicable code in the customs tariff and/or the place of origin, for particular goods.

-The Trade Remedies Authority will be required to operate under transparent and objective processes (set out in Schedules 4 and 5 of the Customs Bill) to investigate dumping, subsidies and increased imports, and, subject to the specified thresholds being met, to make recommendations for the imposition and determination of amounts of anti-dumping or anti-subsidy duties or safeguarding amounts.
+The Trade Remedies Authority will be required to operate under transparent and objective processes (set out in Schedules 4 and 5 of the Act) to investigate dumping, subsidies and increased imports, and, subject to the specified thresholds being met, to make recommendations for the imposition and determination of amounts of anti-dumping or anti-subsidy duties or safeguarding amounts.
 These are effectively increased import duties.
 In the case of safeguarding amounts, they will be possible where there is a significant increase in the levels of imports.
 In such cases, the Trade Remedies Authority will also be able to recommend the imposition of import quotas.
 Following receipt of any such recommendations, it will be for the Secretary of State to decide whether to impose such duties, amounts or quotas.
 The new framework will include the application of an economic interest test prior to the application of trade remedy measures.

 Separately, the UK government is expected to seek a transition to the UK of existing EU trade remedy measures that affect or protect UK industries.
 The government aims to ensure continuity and will where appropriate adapt such EU measures to the needs of the UK economy.